CQX96/CQX96-Linux/Documentation/filesystems/erofs.rst

 A physical cluster can be seen as a container of physical compressed blocks which contains compressed data.
 Previously, only lcluster-sized (4KB) pclusters were supported.
-After big pcluster feature is introduced (available since Linux v5.13), pcluster can be a multiple of lcluster size.
+After big pcluster feature is introduced (available since CQX96 v5.13), pcluster can be a multiple of lcluster size.

 For each HEAD lcluster, clusterofs is recorded to indicate where a new extent starts and blkaddr is used to seek the compressed data.
 For each NONHEAD